$518,508Average Value$311Average Price per Sq Ft7Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Loudon, NH sell after 36 days on the market compared to the national average of 55 days.
-The median sale price for homes in Loudon, NH over the last 12 months is $517,500, up 5% from the median home sale price over the previous 12 months.
+On average, homes in Loudon, NH sell after 35 days on the market compared to the national average of 58 days.
+The median sale price for homes in Loudon, NH over the last 12 months is $510,000, consistent with the median home sale price over the previous 12 months.

 Build your dream home with confidence on this 3.01-acre parcel on Ricker Road in Loudon.
 Offering a fantastic head start for your build, this property already includes a driveway permit, septic design, survey, and test pit—saving you valuable time and expense as you move from vision to reality.
 Set in a peaceful location while remaining commuter-friendly, this lot is ideal for those traveling to

-Welcome to 12 Chestnut Circle—this 27 x 43 modular home is an inviting 3-bedroom, 2-bath home nestled in a convenient co-op community just minutes from Concord and the Lakes Region.
-This cozy property offers the perfect blend of comfort and functionality, featuring an open-concept living area with a fireplace that creates a bright and welcoming space for everyday living and entertaining.
-Step
+Welcome to 12 Chestnut Circle—this ready to live in, 27 x 43 modular home is an inviting 3-bedroom, 2-bath home nestled in convenient Freedon Hill Co-Op community just minutes from Concord and the Lakes Region.
+This cozy property offers the perfect blend of comfort and functionality, featuring an open-concept living area with a fireplace that creates a bright and welcoming space for everyday

 Convenient travel time to Concord, Manchester & Boston!
 You will see quality construction in this well cared for home with attached two car garage the minute you drive in.
 Separate 3 bay 4 car heated garage with water & separate storage/tool area.
 Open floor plan sunny kitchen, dining, and living room with cathedral ceiling, & gas fireplace.
 The kitchen has an abundance of cabinets, pantry